A religion to remind us of home and carry us to the stars,

 1. Three particular ones: one Source; one truth; and one point of liberty; and to know those threes will bring to Saorse.

-2. Three particular twos: the two sexes of living beings, namely, male and female; two principles, namely, good and evil; and the two heads of necessity, namely, beginning and end.
+2. Three particular twos: the two base sexes required for the production of living beings from which the other sexes take root, namely, male and female; two principles, namely, good and evil; and the two heads of necessity, namely, beginning and end.

 3. Three particular threes: the three characteristics of order, number, weight, and measure; the three bodily perceptions, seeing, hearing, and feeling; and the three principal faculties of the intellect, to love, to hate, and to judge.